ARISE

 3

-What system-level conditions can ensure healthcare AI creates real-world value?Capability is only one part of the answer.
-The harder challenge is institutional infrastructure: payment, regulation, privacy, and accountability.
+What system-level conditions can ensure healthcare AI creates real-world value?Model capability is only one part of the answer.
+The next priority is building the institutional infrastructure around AI.

 Key Takeaways